sclorg/s2i-nodejs-container/14/README.md

 ---------------------
 This image supports the [Source-to-Image](https://docs.openshift.com/container-platform/3.11/creating_images/s2i.html) (S2I) strategy in OpenShift.
-The Source-to-Image is an OpenShift framework that makes it easy to write images that take application source code as an input, use a builder image like this Node.js container image, and produce a new image that runs the assembled application as output.
+The Source-to-Image is an OpenShift framework which makes it easy to write images that take application source code as an input, use a builder image like this Node.js container image, and produce a new image that runs the assembled application as an output.

-In order to support the Source-to-Image framework, there are some important scripts inside the builder image:
+To support the Source-to-Image framework, important scripts are included in the builder image:

-* The `/usr/libexec/s2i/assemble` script inside the image is run in order to produce a new image with the application artifacts.
+* The `/usr/libexec/s2i/assemble` script inside the image is run to produce a new image with the application artifacts.
 The script takes sources of a given application and places them into appropriate directories inside the image.
-It utilizes some common patterns in Node.js application development (see **Environment variables** section below).
+It utilizes some common patterns in Node.js application development (see the **Environment variables** section below).
-* The `/usr/libexec/s2i/run` script is set as a default command in the resulting container image (the new image with the application artifacts).
-It runs `npm run` for production, or `nodemon` in case `DEV_MODE` is set to `true` (see **Environment variables** section below).
+* The `/usr/libexec/s2i/run` script is set as the default command in the resulting container image (the new image with the application artifacts).
+It runs `npm run` for production, or `nodemon` if `DEV_MODE` is set to `true` (see the **Environment variables** section below).

-Build an application using a Dockerfile
+Building an application using a Dockerfile
 ---------------------
 Compared to the Source-to-Image strategy, using a Dockerfile is a more flexible way to build a Node.js container image with an application.
-Use it when the Source-to-Image is not flexible enough for you or when you build the image outside of the OpenShift environment.
+Use a Dockerfile when Source-to-Image is not sufficiently flexible for you or when you build the image outside of the OpenShift environment.

-In order to use this image in a Dockerfile, follow these steps:
+To use the Node.js image in a Dockerfile, follow these steps:

 #### 1. Pull a base builder image to build on